SophiaBelkin/iOS_Development/README.md

 ## 2. 100 Days of Swift [CODE](https://github.com/SophiaBelkin/swift_development/tree/master/100_days_swift)
 I found these [tutorials](https://samvlu.com/tutorials.html) online called 100 Days of Swift and built about 10 small projects by following the instructions.
-The goal of this is to get comfortable with iOS/Swift development enviroment, programming concepts.
+The goal of this is to get comfortable with iOS/Swift development environment, programming concepts.